nhairs/domain-park/README.md

 [![Python Versions](https://img.shields.io/pypi/pyversions/domain-park.svg)](https://github.com/nhairs/domain-park)
 [![License](https://img.shields.io/github/license/nhairs/domain-park.svg)](https://github.com/nhairs/domain-park/blob/master/LICENCE)

-`domain-park` is a DNS Name Server designed to prevent spoofed emails on parked domains.

-*Features:*
+`domain-park` is an open-source DNS Name server that implements best practice `MX`, SPF, DKIM, and DMARC DNS records in order to prevent spoofing of registered but unused domain names (also known as parked domains).

+**Features:**
 - Implement best practice DNS records for SPF, DKIM, DMARC, MX compliance.
 - Handle unlimited domains with little to no configuration.
+- Setup receiving of DMARC aggregate reports.

 `domain-park` is currently Alpha software and does not have complete documentation, testing, or implementation of certain features.

+This page is for the domain-park software, you may be looking for the [domain-park.org](https://www.domain-park.org) public name servers.

 ## Installation
 ### Install via pip